 Brainwashed and Crazy: The junkies in the Better Than Life dens are usually placid, lazily lost in their own little world... unless someone overrides the settings.
 By removing the BTL chip's motor inhibitor function and feeding them horrifying visions and messing with their neurotransmitter levels, they can be sent into an unwilling aggressive rage as they fight demons that only they can see who happen to be in the same place as actual people.

-Bug War: The two raids you launch on the Universal Brotherhood.
+Bug War: The two raids on the Universal Brotherhood headquarters involve fighting extra-dimensional bugs.

 Call Back: The game begins with the Player Character coming to Seattle to investigate a murder (as in the Genesis game), and the first area is a morgue (as in the SNES game).
 Polite runners will find Jake Armitage (hero of the SNES game) sleeping in a morgue drawer (it's cheaper than a motel).

-Dead Man Switch: This trope is in fact the given name for the device that allows the player to be contacted by the third Emerald City Ripper victim at the start of the game.
+Dead Man Switch: This trope is in fact the given name for the device that allows the player to be contacted by the third Emerald City Ripper victim at the start of the game, which gives the campaign its name.

 Depleted Phlebotinum Shells: The prototype Aegis launchers are shotgun-like weapons which launch canisters that rupture on impact and disperse a fluid that carries a genetically-engineered and magically-infused bacteria tailored for killing astral spirits.
 This technology would later be licensed to Ares Macrotechnology, who would mass-produce it and use it to contain insect spirits in Chicago.